CodeDifferently/piano-lecture/README.md

 ##### Adding Audio to your keys

-Next you are going to want to add an associating audio sound.
+Next, we are going to want to add an associating audio sound to each key on the piano.
 Under the last `<div>` tag, we will use the `<audio>` tag to give our keys sound!
 Below is an example of connecting the sound to the "A" key on our keyboard.

 ```html
 <audio data-key="65" src="http://carolinegabriel.com/demo/js-keyboard/sounds/040.wav"></audio>